-The charge controller in your solar installation sits between the energy source (panels) and storage (batteries).
-It prevents overcharging of batteries by limiting the amount and rate of charge to your batteries.
+The charge controller in your solar installation sits between the energy source (solar panels) and storage (batteries).
+Charge controllers prevent your batteries from being overcharged by limiting the amount and rate of charge to your batteries.
 They also prevent battery drainage by shutting down the system if stored power falls below 50 percent capacity and charge the batteries at the correct voltage level.
 This helps preserve the life and health of the batteries.

 In most charge controllers, a charge current passes through a semiconductor which acts like a valve to control the current.
-Charge controllers also prevents overcharging of batteries by reducing the flow of energy to the battery once it reaches a specific voltage.
+Charge controllers also prevent your batteries from being overcharged by reducing the flow of energy to the battery once it reaches a specific voltage.
 Overcharging batteries can be particularly damaging to the battery itself so charge controllers are especially crucial.

 Charge controllers also offer some other important functions, including overload protection, low voltage disconnects, and blockage of reverse currents.

 Low voltage disconnects: This works as an automatic disconnect of non-critical loads from the battery when the voltage falls below a defined threshold.
 It will automatically reconnect to the battery when it is being charged.
-This will prevent an over-discharge and protects equipment from operating at dangerously low voltages.
+This will prevent an over-discharge.

 Block Reverse Currents: Solar panels pump current through your battery in one direction.
 At night, panels may naturally pass some of that current in the reverse direction.
 This can cause a slight discharge from the battery.
 Charge controllers prevent this from happening by acting as a valve.

 DO YOU ALWAYS NEED A SOLAR CHARGE CONTROLLER?